-Artificial Intelligence formulated this projection for compatibility purposes from the original article published at Global Journals.
-However, this technology is currently in beta.
-Therefore, kindly ignore odd layouts, missed formulae, text, tables, or figures.

 Promoting Growth and Sustainable Development: The Emerging Role of the Public Sector

-Dr. Orok B. Arrey1
+Dr. Orok B. Arrey

-1 FEDERAL UNVERSITY WUKARI

-Received: 6 February 2015 Accepted: 5 March 2015 Published: 15 March 2015

-7 Abstract

-The world economy entered the 21st century with the optimism of extending the frontiers of 8 technological advancement of the past centuries to accelerate individual national growth and 9 economic development.
-Disenchantment with erstwhile induced growth and emergence of 10 rapid privatization and market economy appeared to be the only option for attaining the goals 11 hitherto impossible under the hegemony of state-led developmental initiatives.
-This paper 12 examines the plausibility of privatization argument that the desired level of growth and 13 sustainable development can be achieved in an environment of passive government involvement 14 in the economic processes given the structural rigidity and imbalance of the Nigerian economy.
-15
+Abstract- The world economy entered the 21st century with the optimism of extending the frontiers of technological advancement of the past centuries to accelerate individual national growth and economic development.
+Disenchantment with erstwhile induced growth and emergence of rapid privatization and market economy appeared to be the only option for attaining the goals hitherto impossible under the hegemony of state-led developmental initiatives.
+This paper examines the plausibility of privatization argument that the desired level of growth and sustainable development can be achieved in an environment of passive government involvement in the economic processes given the structural rigidity and imbalance of the Nigerian economy.

-16

-3

-5

-17 Index terms- accelerate individual national growth and economic development.
+I. Introduction

-18 1 Introduction he events in major developed countries of the world during the last quarter of the 20th century created a dichotomy that resulted in a gap between the economies of the developed and less developed countries.
+he events in major developed countries of the world during the last quarter of the 20th century created a dichotomy that resulted in a gap between the economies of the developed and less developed countries.
 While the economy of the developed countries witnessed rapid growth and development, those of the less developed nations experienced an overall decline.
 As a result of this decline, revenue from domestic economy falls short of annual budget estimate.
 This situation compelled governments of the affected countries to seek for financial assistance from developed economies and international finance institutions.

 Owing to the dwindling nature of revenue of each economy as compared with the requirement most borrowed funds were not repaid on maturity but renegotiated into a future period.
-The compounding effect of outstanding interest on the overdue capital increased the level of the indebtedness of the debtor, thus began the problem of the debt burden and its negative financing incidence on the domestic economies of the developing nations like 29 Nigeria Added to the above is the failure of most public enterprises to yield expected returns and contribute to growth 30 and development of their domestic economies.
-Being countries with large population of citizens below the poverty 31 level, the welfarism ideology incorporated into their economic policies, which necessitated massive involvement 32 of state in private sector economies failed to yield the expected dividend.
-This failure was in part attributed to 33 the corrupt attitudes of public officials and bureaucratic logjams of public service operation.
-Other includes the 34 monopolistic structure of such enterprises, which shield them from competition, a basic ingredient for efficiency 35 36 in private sector.
-37 Accordingly, development economists and policy makers began to re-examine the role and need for active 38 state involvement in real sector of the economy vis-à-vis its regulatory role.
-The credit of major state destate involvement in real sector of the economy visa-vis its regulatory role.
-The credit of major state deinvestment in the real sector was initiated by Margaret Thatcher in 1980s and its success amidst wide criticism encouraged other nations to embrace the policy.
+The compounding effect of outstanding interest on the overdue capital increased the level of the indebtedness of the debtor, thus began the problem of the debt burden and its negative financing incidence on the domestic economies of the developing nations like Nigeria.

+Added to the above is the failure of most public enterprises to yield expected returns and contribute to growth and development of their domestic economies.
+Being countries with large population of citizens below the poverty level, the welfarism ideology incorporated into their economic policies, which necessitated massive involvement of state in private economies failed to yield the expected dividend.

+Author: Department of Business Aministration, Federal University Wukari, Taraba State Nigeria. e-mail: orokbonifacearrey@yahoo.com

+This failure was in part attributed to the corrupt attitudes of public officials and bureaucratic logiams of operation.
+Other includes public service monopolistic structure of such enterprises, which shield them from competition, a basic ingredient for efficiency in private sector.

+Accordingly, development economists and policy makers began to re-examine the role and need for active state involvement in real sector of the economy vis-à-vis its regulatory role.
+The credit of major state de-investment in the real sector was initiated by Margaret Thatcher in 1980s and its success amidst wide criticism encouraged other nations to embrace the policy.
 This act was later termed as privatization and commercialization of public enterprises.
-The economic policy which tends toward capitalist economic orientation has been adopted wholesomely by the two Breton Wood institutions viz: International Monetary Fund (IMF) and World Bank in the 43 packaging of their financial assistance to the third world economies.
-This was the genesis of IMF conditionalities 44 for assistance from world body.
+The economic policy which tends toward capitalist economic orientation has been adopted wholesomely by the two Breton Wood institutions viz: International Monetary Fund (IMF) and World Bank in the packaging of their financial assistance to the third world economies.
+This was the genesis of IMF conditionalities for assistance from world body.